Measurement Component

 """

-Runs when measurement is started.
-Runs in a separate thread from the GUI.
+Runs when the measurement starts.
+Executes in a separate thread from the GUI.

 """